University of Georgia College of Pharmacy

 - Doctor of Pharmacy (Pharm.D.), B.S. in Pharmaceutical Sciences, and various graduate degrees in Pharmacy and Pharmaceutical and Biomedical Sciences – explore academic programs

-- Certificate programs: Clinical Trials, Regulatory Sciences, and post graduate residencies (PGY1 and PGY2)
+- Certificate programs: Chemical, Manufacturing and Controls (CMC), Clinical Trials, Drug Safety and Pharmacovigilance, Regulatory Sciences, Pharmacy Entrepreneurship, Residency Program (PGY1 and PGY2)

 - Cutting edge research in drug discovery, drug development and health outcomes

 - Opportunities for undergraduate and professional students to gain research experience with world-renowned faculty